Tronexus/tronexus-stack/README.md

 ---

+## Version
+Alpha release v0.1

+Please report any issues or bugs, I will be more than happy to help you.

 ## What it is

 A curated, pre-integrated collection of open source services that work together out of the box: